Delegate real work to AI. Stay accountable for the result.

 Improve SKILL ↗

 Improves any target by reading the context, purpose, and intent.
-Applied to itself 200+ times.
+Applied to itself across 355 documented iterations.

 One highest-leverage change per run.
 Reads the context first - destination, orientation, trail - examines the target, challenges the first read, decides, acts, and logs it.